WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 Flags are converted from a dictionary to a bit-vector by iterating
-through the case-labels of the variant in the order they were listed in the
+through the labels of the flags type in the order they were listed in the
 type definition and OR-ing all the bits together.
 Flag lifting/lowering can be
 statically fused into array/integer operations (with a simple byte copy when
 the case lists are the same) to avoid any string operations in a similar manner